GetItTogether/getittogether.github.com/_posts/2015-05-01-Panel1--Get-It-Together.md

 title: "Get It Together"
 subtitle: "3 Steps"
 tagline: "The Art of Doing More with Less"
 description: "Do you feel like you're always running late, or losing things?
-Are you reluctant to ask people over because you're sick of shutting the door on an ever increasing amount of stuff?
+Are you reluctant to ask people over because you're sick of shutting the door on an ever increasing amount of stuff?<br><br>

-Our three-step interior therepy program will cut through the clutter.
+Our three-step interior therepy program will cut through the clutter.<br><br>

-A new harmonious environment will leave you free to do more of what's important to you.
+A new harmonious environment will leave you free to do more of what's important to you.<br><br>
 With less."
 step1_title: "Motivation"
 step1_text:  "A compelling set of questions to unlock the potential for your living / workspace"